ABRG-Models/OMM_NeuroMuscular/README.md

+# A SpineML Model of saccadic eye movements

-This is the James et al. oculomotor model.
+This is the James et al. oculomotor model, which builds on many years of work carried out in Kevin Gurney's group at the ABRG at The University of Sheffield.
 The main paper for this model is "Integrating brain and biomechanical models - a new paradigm for understanding neuro-muscular control".
 The paper can be found at papers/integration/omm_integ.pdf

+It builds on work which has been carried out by the following individuals:
+Jon Chambers, Alex Cope, Alex Blenkinsop, Seb James, Jen Lewis and indeed, Kevin Gurney.
+The biomechanics work - saccsim, our virtual eye - has been provided by Kostas Moustakas' group at The University of Patras:
+Chris Papapavlou and Dimitris Stanev were involved.

 To run this model fully, and reproduce the results, you need the saccsim biomechanical eye, BRAHMS and SpineML_2_BRAHMS.
 To view the